tonystr/tonystr.github.io/public/articles/autotiling/index.md

 ## 16-tile in GMS2

 Let's start with implementing 16-tile autotiling in Gamemaker Studio 2.
-We'll do 47-tile later, but that's harder, and will become easier after having implemented 16-tile.
+We'll do 47-tile later, but that's harder and will become easier after having implemented 16-tile.
 Firstly, download this tilestrip or make your own:

 ![!pixelart!download](./images/grass-t16.png)